Herbivore Digestive Processes

 • Top: Stomach

-• Left: The tangle of small tubes are the small intestines that connect the stomach to the large blind pouch which is the cecum, also called the hind gut.
+• Left: The tangle of small tubes are the small intestines that connect the stomach to the large blind pouch which is the cecum.

 • Right: At the end of the small intestines is the very large cecum.
 This is the organ that holds the huge population of digestive bacteria.
 At the same spot where the small intestine connects is also the connection to the large intestines.